Houston Solicitation of Prostitution Attorney

 How Solicitation of Prostitution Cases are Typically Investigated

 A criminal charge for Solicitation of Prostitution or Prostitution is almost always the result of an undercover sting operation by a law enforcement agency.
 It is important to hire a criminal defense lawyer like Paul Darrow that is familiar with the tactics and methods that law enforcement uses to investigate and prosecute these types of crimes.
 As a former Assistant District Attorney, he knows from the “inside” how these cases are investigated and prosecuted.
-The investigation usually happens one of two ways.
+The investigation usually happens in one of two ways.

-In the first scenario, police officers act as if they are a prostitute soliciting everyday citizens in strip clubs, on the internet, or the street corner.
+In the first scenario, police officers act as if they are a prostitute soliciting everyday citizens in strip clubs, on the internet, or on the street corner.
 They are usually wearing a hidden microphone or “wire,” and try to get the other person to just make an agreement to exchange some type of sexual activity for money.
 Sometimes they video record the “transaction.”
 Many people are surprised to find out that just the mere agreement to exchange money for sex is a crime.
 The actual sex act doesn’t even have to occur.

 In the second scenario, the undercover officer plays the role of the “John” or person looking to hire someone to give money to in exchange for a sexual act.
 These police officers typically look on the Internet or strip clubs.
 They try and get someone to just make an agreement to exchange a sexual act for money.
 Again, these conversations are almost always recorded.